CraignRush/Elveflow_Matlab_Ramps/README.md

 	- Call the initialization and check for errors
 	- A calibration as specified is mandatory for the instrument to operate.
 You can choose between new, load and default (which is the easiest)
 5. Data transfer:
- -The variables for writing and receiving data have to be initialized with the according C-Pointers -However, they can be processed as normal matlab variables.
+	- The variables for writing and receiving data have to be initialized with the according C-Pointers
+	- However, they can be processed as normal matlab variables.
 6. Program Cleanup
 	- For a succesful termination the communication to the OB1 has to be closed by calling `OB1_Desructor` (with appropriate error checking) and subsequently the unloading of the dynamic library (`Elveflow_Unload`).
 	- As a good practice, every variable is manually cleaned after termination.
 ### GUI.mlapp
 The app is aimed to be the final and only running script.
+The Matlab Apps (mlapp) are based on the JAVA-style callbacks.
+Initialization happens in the `StartupFcn` callback, while the `CloseRequestFcn` callback handles all statements to terminate at a clean state.

+The design process was structured as follows:
+- Create a graphical element in the Interface
+- Rename it meaningful
+- Adjust its properties on the lower right side, not in the code
+- Align and group it with similar or parent widgets
+- Switch to the code editor
+- Initialize it
+- Create and program the dependent callbacks
+- Adjust cross-references

+## Contact
+For further information or questions, you can drop me an email (johann.brenner@tum.de) or write me in GitHub.